aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 Inform 7 is perhaps the most advanced naturalistic programming language we know of, and certainly the only one that has been widely (by naturalistic language standards) used among the ones we surveyed.

-==== History (Inform 6)
+==== Inform 6

-Designed by British mathematician and poet Graham Nelson (1968-), as a successor to the more traditional Inform 6 programming language (also created by him), Inform 7 is a domain specific language for the creation of Interactive Fiction (IF).
+Designed by the British mathematician and poet Graham Nelson (1968-), as a successor to the more traditional Inform 6 programming language (also created by him), Inform 7 is a domain specific language for the creation of Interactive Fiction (IF).

+==== Interactive Fiction

 IF can be thought of as a form of (interactive) literature, where a reader can interact (chiefly through text) with the characters and environments in the narrative, which can include graphics and puzzles; IF can also be thought of as a kind of video-game, or "text-adventure".
 This typically involves the simulation of environments (called "rooms"), objects and characters and the interaction of these together.

-==== Interactive Fiction

-All Interactive Fiction products before Inform 7 were typically authored in classical (procedural or OOP) programming languages; and indeed: Inform 6, Inform 7's predecessor, was one such language: a C-style procedural language with Object-Orientation, and some extra features (like "hooks") geared towards IF creation specifically.
+All Interactive Fiction products before Inform 7 were typically authored in classical (procedural or OOP) programming languages; and indeed, Inform 6, the predecessor of Inform 7, was one such language: a C-style procedural language with Object-Orientation, and some extra features (like "hooks") geared towards IF creation, specifically.

 ==== Unusual Features

 Inform 7 almost reads like English, and boasts quite an unusual feature-set compared to mainstream programming languages.
-Unlike its predecessor, it is not Object-Oriented but rather "Rule-Oriented" (we will see later what this means); it can also infer the type of a "variable" from its usage, but that doesn't refer to type inference in classical variable assignments or return types (as in traditional languages), but rather to what could be seen as a limited form of context sensitivity.
+Unlike its predecessor, it is not Object-Oriented but rather "Rule-Oriented" (we will see later what this means); it can also infer the type of a "variable" from its usage, but that does not refer to type inference in classical variable assignments or return types (as in traditional languages), but rather to what could be seen as a limited form of context sensitivity.

-Inform 7 can perform inference of a the category (or "kind") of the referent of a noun phrase; for instance: if a rule is declared that states that only people can "wear" things, and a variable (say "John") is declared to be "wearing a hat", then John will be created as a person.
+Inform 7 can infer the category (or "kind") of a referent of a noun phrase; for instance, if a rule is declared that states that only people can "wear" things, and a variable (say "John") is declared to be "wearing a hat", then John will be created as a person.

-It is a language with a past tense!
-This feature is useful at capturing "past game state", something that in other languages is achieved through flags and counter variables; the need for the latter is minimized in Inform 7.
+It is a language with a past tense.
+This feature is useful at capturing "past game states", something that in other languages is achieved through flags and counter variables; the need for the latter is minimized in Inform 7.

 ==== Open-Sourced

-In the 2005 (revised in 2006) paper titled: "Natural Language, Semantic Analysis and Interactive Fiction" @nelson2006natural, Nelson explains what strategies were used in the implementation of Inform 7, and what difficulties were encountered (mainly in the broad subject of Semantics).
-As a side note, the language was recently open-sourced @inform7opensourced (in 2022), and the source-code is available on GitHub @inform7github, as of the date of writing.
+The language was recently open-sourced @inform7opensourced (in 2022), and the source-code is available on GitHub @inform7github, as of the date of writing.
 The paper also argues that "natural language is the _natural_ language" for the creation of IF content.

 ==== Design Rules of Inform 7

+In the 2005 (revised in 2006) paper titled "Natural Language, Semantic Analysis and Interactive Fiction" @nelson2006natural, Nelson explains what strategies were used in the implementation of Inform 7, and what difficulties were encountered (mainly in the broad subject of Semantics).

 The paper states that the four rules that were followed in the design and implementation of the language were that: (1) A casual reader should be able to (correctly) guess the meaning of Inform 7 source code; (2) The implementation has to be (computationally) economical, but not at the price of intelligibility; (3) if in doubt as to syntax, the language should imitate books or newspapers; (4) contextual knowledge is (mainly) supplied by the author of a program, not built into the language.